Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Anti-lift block

-Prevents the entry method of lifting the door off its track — often used alongside another lock
+Prevents the common entry method of lifting the door off its track

-📐 Sliding patio door size: There is no single standard size for sliding patio door locks because they must match specific door frame profiles.
+📐 Sizing note: There is no single standard size for sliding patio door locks — they must match specific door frame profiles.
 Always measure the depth and height of your door frame channel before purchasing any aftermarket lock.
-Many manufacturers provide universal models that adjust within a range — verify the range covers your specific door.

 🪟 9.
 Window Slide Lock — Sash & Sliding Frame Protection